Cloudmersive/Cloudmersive.APIClient.Java.RestTemplate/docs/VideoApi.md

         String fileUrl = "fileUrl_example"; // String | Optional; URL of a video file being used for conversion.
 Use this option for files larger than 2GB.
         Integer maxWidth = 56; // Integer | Optional; Maximum width of the output video, up to the original video width.
 Defaults to original video width.
         Integer maxHeight = 56; // Integer | Optional; Maximum height of the output video, up to the original video width.
 Defaults to original video height.
-        BigDecimal framesPerSecond = new BigDecimal(); // BigDecimal | Optional; How many video frames per second to be returned as PNG images.
+        BigDecimal framesPerSecond = new BigDecimal(78); // BigDecimal | Optional; How many video frames per second to be returned as PNG images.
 Minimum value is 0.1, maximum is 60.
 Default is 1 frame per second.
 Maximum of 2000 total frames.
         File inputFile = new File("/path/to/file"); // File | Input file to perform the operation on. try {
             StillFramesResult result = apiInstance.videoConvertToStillFrames(fileUrl, maxWidth, maxHeight, framesPerSecond, inputFile);